-Studs are widely viewed as a crucial component of a structurally-sound wall.
-After all, they’re able to provide most of the vertical support a house needs at minimal costs.
+Studs are widely viewed as a crucial component of a structurally sound wall.
+After all, they can provide most of the vertical support a house needs at minimal costs.
 However, are they always necessary or present in a brick house?

 Not every brick home has studs, but most do, as their walls need them to ensure structural support, especially for larger builds.
-However, you can find some smaller or older walls that don’t implement studs at all.
+However, you can find some smaller or older walls that don’t implement studs.

-Additionally, the way these components are placed and framed can widely vary from one build to another, which is why finding them can often present a challenge even if they’re present.
-For this reason, in the following sections, I’ll take you through not only the purpose and type of studs you can expect to find in a brick wall but also how to find them as quickly and easily as possible.
+Additionally, how these components are placed and framed can vary widely from one build to another, so finding them can often present a challenge even if they’re present.
+For this reason, in the following sections, I’ll take you through the purpose and type of studs you can expect to find in a brick wall and how to find them as quickly and easily as possible.

 Why Do Brick Homes Need Studs?

-Now that you know studs are more often than not a necessity when it comes to building a house, you might be wondering what the reason behind their importance is when building a brick house.
+Now that you know studs are more often than not necessary when building a house, you might be wondering what the reason behind their importance is when building a brick house.

 Brick homes are built with studs because they carry most of the vertical load their structure has to support.
-They maintain your build’s overall shape, and they hold up its drywall, windows, doors, sheathing, and much more.
+They maintain your build’s overall shape and hold up its drywall, windows, doors, sheathing, and much more.

-As you can see, as long as you want a decently-sized brick wall to stay upright and support any additional components, you’ll have to equip it with high-quality studs.
+As you can see, if you want a decently-sized brick wall to stay upright and support any additional components, you’ll have to equip it with high-quality studs.
 Furthermore, even the majority of electrical boxes you can find on the market today need to be attached to a stud, meaning that your utilities also depend on the presence of these structures.

-Those wanting to learn more about the importance of studs and the functions they play in a house’s structure, and amenities might want to give this guide a read.
+Those wanting to learn more about the importance of studs and their functions in a house’s structure and amenities might want to read this guide.

 However, there are a few exceptions to the general rule previously described.
 Although studs are usually considered a crucial component of any brick wall, there are some instances where you might be able to find a structurally sound home that doesn’t rely on them for support.